External Causes of Disease are those we catch. We could have caused them ‘external pathogenic factors’ but that sounds less interesting!

 These six descriptions (Wind, Cold, Damp, Dryness, Heat, Summer-Heat, plus combinations like Wind-Cold and Wind-Heat) describe not weather-related factors but individual reactions to disease.

-This means that in a group of people all exposed, say, to very damp conditions, only some of them might react with what Chinese medicine calls Damp.
+This means that in a group of people all exposed, say, to very damp conditions, only some of them might react with what Chinese medicine calls symptoms of Damp.

 Others might produce symptoms of Wind, others of Cold, some of Wind-cold, some of Heat etc.